Introduction to Comparative Government and Politics

 - Discuss the role of the state and popular participation in political and economic development within countries.

-- Introduce the use of the comparative method by utilizing diverse historical, regional, cultural, political and economic case studies.
+- Introduce the use of the comparative method by utilizing diverse historical, regional, cultural, political, environmental, and economic case studies.

 At the conclusion of this course, the student should be able to: